sai7392/Frontend/README.md

 # Frontend
-This repository Maintains Front Application
+This repository Maintains Front-End Application
+It Helps to Build More Static applications.